carl-vbn/plt-project/lexical-analysis/README.md

 ## Installation
 With Docker:
-1. Run `lexical-analysis % docker build --tag lexical-analyzer .` in this folder
+1. Run `docker build --tag lexical-analyzer .` in this folder
 2. Run `docker run lexical-analyzer <input file name>`

 Straight with Python (if Python is installed and the interpreter is in PATH):